JMAzer-dev/app_send_mail/README.md

 # app_send_mail
-- Functional application for sending emails via SMTP. using object-oriented technique and error handling (exception), implementation of the PHPMailer external library, with concern for backend security
+- Functional application for sending emails via SMTP. using object-oriented technique, error handling (exception), implementation of the PHPMailer external library and backend security